Australian prime minister stands by minister accused of rape

 Morrison said he forwarded the letter to police and discussed the allegation with the federal police commissioner.
 Morrison said he did not intend to take any further action.

-“We can’t have a situation where the mere making of an allegation and that being publicized through the media is grounds for … governments to stand people down simply on the basis of that,” Morrison told reporters.
+“We can’t have a situation where the mere making of an allegation and that being publicized through the media is grounds for … governments to stand people down simply on the basis of that,” Morrison said.

 The Ministerial Code of Conduct states a “minister should stand aside if that minister becomes the subject of an official investigation of alleged illegal or improper conduct.”